ss16318/deep_learning_genetic_mutations/README.md

 - **Logistic_Regression.ipynb** creates baseline logistic regression models that make validation and test predictions.
 The test predictions are stored in the *Predictions* folder (these can be uploaded to the [Challenge Page](https://challengedata.ens.fr/participants/challenges/98/)) to get an AUC score.
 - **CHOWDER.ipynb** is an implementation of the model described in this [Paper](https://arxiv.org/pdf/1802.02212.pdf).
 Predictions are made for validation and test (again the test will be saved in the *Predictions* folder)
 - **CHOWDER_tuning.ipynb** is similar to **CHOWDER.ipynb** except the architecture has been slightly modified and performance on the validation data is shared for different hyperparameter settings (no test predictions are made)
+- **Hybrid.ipynb** is a modified version of the CHOWDER the tuned CHOWDER model that includes coordinate data.
+Predictions are made for validation and test (with the test being saved in the *Predictions* folder)
+- **Hybrid_Tuning.ipynb** tunes the hybrid model in a similar fashion to **CHOWDER_tuning.ipynb**